COALAIP/specs/README.md

 ### The Semantic Web

-The world wide web (web) is an information space for sharing information in linked documents.
+The world wide web (web) is an information space for sharing information through linked documents.
-The web is mostly used by humans, publishing and accessing information in human-readable formats, like a webpage.
-In theory, machines are capable of understanding this kind of information, but in practice machines find this difficult and are inefficient at doing it.
-For example, a webpage with a table listing the populations of a number of countries is easy for a human to understand, but even if the first column is called "The Name of a Country", it is difficult for a machine to understand and to deduce new information from it.
-It's even harder for machines to reason from this kind of information if context is not provided.
+The web is mostly used by humans, with information published and accessed in human-readable formats (e.g. a webpage).
+Although machines are, in theory, capable of understanding this kind of information, in practice, this is usually difficult and inefficient.
+For example, while humans may easily understand a webpage with a table listing national populations, a machine would likely not understand or be able to deduce new information–even the appropriate context was given by naming a column as "Country Population".

-The semantic web is about publishing information in data schemata that hold semantic meaning for both humans and machines.
-This allows humans to publish human-readable information in a way that machines can understand too.
-Doing so would likely prove to be of great value in advancing the web.
+To solve this, the semantic web introduces methods of publishing information in formats that are capable of holding semantic meaning for both humans and machines.
+This allows humans to publish human-readable information in a way that is also understandable to machines.
+The key underlying building block of these formats is the [Resource Description Framework](#the-resource-description-framework-rdf).
-One of the key building blocks of the semantic web, the Resource Description Framework, is described in the following section.

 **Sources:**